amadeus4dev/developer-guides/docs/examples/prototypes.md

 ![amadeus-hotel-booking-django](../images/examples/prototypes/amadeus-hotel-booking-django.png)

-### amadeus-flight-price-analysis-django

-**Access to the demo**: [Amadeus Flight Price Analysis Django](https://flight-price-analysis.azurewebsites.net/)
+### Amadeus Flight Price Analysis in Django {#amadeus-flight-price-analysis-django}

+* **Demo app**: You can access the demo of the prototype [here](https://flight-price-analysis.azurewebsites.net/).
+* **Source code**: You can access the source code [on GitHub](https://github.com/amadeus4dev/amadeus-flight-price-analysis-django){:target="\_blank"}.

-amadeus-flight-price-analysis-django ([Link to GitHub](https://github.com/amadeus4dev/amadeus-flight-price-analysis-django){:target="\_blank"}) is built with Django and [Python SDK](../developer-tools/python.md).
+The prototype is built with Python/Django and the [ Amadeus Python SDK](../developer-tools/python.md).
 It retrieves flight offers using the Flight Offers Search API for a given itinerary.
 Then it displays if the cheapest available flight is a good deal based on the Flight Price Analysis API.
 We finally predict if the trip is for business or leisure using the Trip Purpose Prediction API.

 ![amadeus-flight-price-analysis-django](../images/examples/prototypes/amadeus-flight-price-analysis-django.png)

-### amadeus-hotel-area-safety-pois-django

-**Access to the demo**: [Amadeus Hotel Safety Pois Django](https://hotel-safety-pois.azurewebsites.net/)
+### Amadeus Hotel Search with area safety and POIs {#amadeus-hotel-area-safety-pois-django}

+* **Demo app**: You can access the demo of the prototype [here](https://flight-price-analysis.azurewebsites.net/).
+* **Source code**: You can access the source code [on GitHub](https://github.com/amadeus4dev/amadeus-hotel-area-safety-pois-django){:target="\_blank"}.

-amadeus-hotel-area-safety-pois-django ([Link to GitHub](https://github.com/amadeus4dev/amadeus-hotel-area-safety-pois-django){:target="\_blank"}) built by Django and [Python SDK](../developer-tools/python.md), It demonstrate the safety information, POIs and tours for a chosen hotel on the map, using the following APIs:
+The prototype is built by Python/Django and the [Amadeus Python SDK](../developer-tools/python.md), It demonstrates the safety information, POIs and tours for a chosen hotel on a map, using the following APIs:

 * [Hotel List](https://developers.amadeus.com/self-service/category/hotel/api-doc/hotel-list){:target="\_blank"}: shows hotels on the map
 * [Points of Interest](https://developers.amadeus.com/self-service/category/destination-content/api-doc/points-of-interest){:target="\_blank"}: shows POIs around the hotel